sirarthurnell/Spirograph/README.md

 # Spirograph
-An small spirograph implementation in Javascript.
+A small spirograph implementation in Javascript.